scheme-requests-for-implementation/srfi-123/srfi-123.md

 sections of code.

-The operators are specified to work on bytevectors, R6RS hashtables, lists, strings, vectors, and all record types.
-Some notes on specific
+The operators are specified to work on bytevectors, R6RS hashtables, lists/pairs, strings, vectors, and all record types.
+Some notes on specific types:
-types:

 - For bytevectors, 8-bit unsigned integer operations are assumed.
   There is no obvious way to incorporate other bytevector operations